How to Buy Stock Without a Broker

 Some direct stock purchase plans execute trades commission-free.
 Others charge small transaction fees, frequently $1 or $2 plus a few cents per share, for each purchase and a larger fee, perhaps $15 plus a few cents per share, for a sale.
 These are a lot lower than what you'd pay at a full-service broker.

 The next best way to buy stock without a broker is to enroll in a stock's dividend reinvestment program or DRIP.
-I've shared with you some of the reasons you should consider investing through a DRIP but it would be helpful to revisit them here so you understand the appeal.
-DRIPs allow you to take cash dividends paid out by the company you own and plow them back into buy more shares, charging either nominal fees or nothing at all depending upon the specifics of the individual plan.
+Some of the reasons you should consider investing through a DRIP but it would be helpful to revisit them here so you understand the appeal.
+DRIPs allow you to take cash dividends paid out by the company you own and plow them back into buying more shares, charging either nominal fees or nothing at all depending upon the specifics of the individual plan.

 For a typical stock, which may pay out a dividend four times a year, that's a lot of transactions over 25 or 50 years on which you aren't paying commissions.
 (In the United States, some brokers traditionally reinvest dividends in certain issues at no cost for clients so if you're fortunate enough to have such an arrangement, buying stock without a broker doesn't have as much appeal.)

-Dividend reinvestment programs are often coupled with cash investment options that resemble direct stock purchase plans so you can regularly have money withdrawn from your checking or savings account, or send in one-time payments whenever you feel like, perhaps as little as $25, buying more shares of stock in a business as you might purchase something from a mail order catalog.
-In fact, when I was teaching you about how to make a UTMA gift, I gave you a glimpse into my own family's past of buying stock without a broker; how we gifted my younger sister $12,948.10 worth of Coca-Cola shares.
+Dividend reinvestment programs are often coupled with cash investment options that resemble direct stock purchase plans so you can regularly have money withdrawn from your checking or savings account, or send in one-time payments whenever you feel like, perhaps as little as $25, buying more shares of stock in a business as you might purchase something from a mail-order catalog.

 A lot of long-term investors have become adept at building wealth through these types of accounts, buying stock without a broker for years, even decades; janitors who left behind $8 million fortunes or retired old ladies who built up the equivalent of more than $34 million in 2016 purchasing power from their tiny apartments.